-- Tests you may have include blood tests, scans and bone marrow tests. - The tests will tell your medical team more about your cancer and help them to decide on the best treatment for you.
+- Tests you may have include blood tests, scans and bone marrow tests - The tests will tell your medical team more about your cancer and help them to decide on the best treatment for you

 The following tests give doctors more information about your cancer.
-This can help them to stage your cancer (see page 23).

-Some tests may also be used to see how well you are responding to treatment.
+Some tests can also show how well you are responding to treatment.